jnozzi/cocoadev.com/markdown/CreatingDiskImages.md

 ----

-OK great, that can be General/AppleScripted and used with osascript, I don't know why the simple answer didn't come to me.
-Still I  would prefer a command line method for changing the volume name, General/AppleScript is tedious.
+OK great, that can be AppleScripted and used with osascript, I don't know why the simple answer didn't come to me.
+Still I  would prefer a command line method for changing the volume name, AppleScript is tedious.

 ----